cfclrk/environ/README.md

 ## Usage from org-mode

-The example below shows a convenient way to declare and set environment variables in an `org` document using a table:
+This example shows one way to set environment variables in an `org` document using a table:

 ```org
 #+NAME: env